All the NFL free agency rumors you need to know

 2018 team: San Francisco 49ers

-The Niners are expected to use their franchise tag to retain Gould, who led the league in field goal percentage after making 33 of his 34 attempts in 2018.
+The Niners used their franchise tag to retain Gould, who led the league in field goal percentage after making 33 of his 34 attempts in 2018.

 Johnathan Hankins, DT